 3. Clearly identify your ideal customer

 At The Good, we see this fundamental mistake get replayed over and over: the strategic plan defines ideal customer personas, but those detailed perspectives don’t make it into the marketing copy.

 Twenty-something copywriters love to speak to twenty-something readers.
 That’s fine if that’s an accurate picture of the audience.
 But it’s not so fine if your ideal clients are fifty-something professionals who don’t share the same interests as your writers.
 Every part of your marketing must address the needs of your customers, not of your staff.

-5. Know and amplify your unique selling proposition (USP)
+4. Know and amplify your unique selling proposition (USP)

 How are you different from your competitors?
 Why should someone choose you over them?
 Company leaders who know and hone in on the company’s USP invariably beat out companies that fail the USP test.